Pinaki82/Tulu-C-IDE/Utilities/README.md

 >
 > Code files and all other files
 >
-> in the directory 'CCLS_GEN' are distributed under
+> in the directory 'Utilities' are distributed under
 > the terms of the MIT-0 License (MIT No Attribution license),
 > unless or otherwise stated.
 A copy of the MIT-0 License can
 > be found at https://spdx.org/licenses/MIT-0.html
 > or, https://opensource.org/licenses/MIT-0.
 > or, https://github.com/aws/mit-0
-> All codes in this directory 'CCLS_GEN'
+> All codes in this directory 'Utilities'
 > without any copyright notice inside (under comment blocks)
 > should be treated as MIT-0 licenced,
 > although TULU-C-IDE is distributed under the BSL (https://www.boost.org/users/license.html).
 >
-> The directory 'CCLS_GEN' might contain cached copies
+> The directory 'Utilities' might contain cached copies
 > of webpages and PDF files collected from various sources that are
 > protected by International Copyright Laws.
 > The link to the documents can be found either in the files (PDF),